pachyderm/pachyderm/doc/docs/master/enterprise/auth/enterprise-server/setup.md

 The following diagram gives you a quick overview of an organization with multiple Pachyderm clusters behind a single Enterprise Server.
 ![Enterprise Server General Deployment](../images/enterprise-server.png)

+!!!
+Note
 	For POCs and smaller organizations with one single Pachyderm cluster, the **Enterprise Server services can be run embedded in pachd**.
 A separate deployment is not necessary.
 An organization with a single Pachyderm cluster can run the Enterprise Server services embedded within pachd.

 The setup of an Enterprise Server requires to: